Table of Contents

 - Guided Reading – Before reading a cvc decodable book, lay a CVC card onto the table, and have the kiddos say what the picture is.
 Have each student read one of the answer choices.
 This will give you a chance to hear each kiddo blend, and offer support when needed.
 Then, encourage the kids to try and write the word on a dry erase board.
 Once they wrote the cvc word on their board, segment and blend the word one last time, and call on a kiddo to clip the answer as you demonstrate the correct answer on your own board.

-More CVC Activities for Kindergarten
+More CVC Resources for Teaching Phonics

 Middle Vowels Clip Cards

 CVC Task Cards